bilde2910/FreeField/docs/setup.rst

 In addition to selecting a map provider, you have to specify the default starting coordinates for FreeField.
 The coordinates you choose are the ones that the map will be centered on when you first launch FreeField.

-It is a very good idea to pick the coordinates of a centrally located and/or easily recognizable location in the town/city you are setting up FreeField for.
+.. tip:: It is a very good idea to pick the coordinates of a centrally located
+         and/or easily recognizable location in the town/city you are setting up FreeField for.
 The default 0, 0 location is **not a good location** to center the map.

 When you are done with stage 6, FreeField will write the map provider settings to the configuration file.
 The following checks should pass: